 Rule 8.1.
-General Appearance
+General Appearance [Current text of Rule 8]

-- (a) An attorney whose signature first appears on the initial pleadings for a party is the attorney responsible for the suit for that party, unless: - (1) the initial pleadings designate another attorney as the attorney in charge; or - (2) the attorney files a notice of limited appearance under this rule. - (b) Any change in the designation of the attorney in charge must be made by written notice to the court and all parties to the suit. - (c) All communications from the court or other counsel with respect to a suit shall be sent to the attorney in charge.
+- (a) On the occasion of a party's first appearance through counsel, the attorney party shall be a party is the attorney responsible for the suit for that party, unless: - (1) the initial pleadings designate another attorney as the attorney in charge, unless another attorney is specifically designated therein.

+An attorney whose signature first appears on the initial pleadings for any

+Thereafter, until such; or - (2) the attorney files a notice of limited appearance under this rule. - (a)(b) Any change in the designation is changed of the attorney in charge must be made by written notice to the court and all other parties in accordance with Rule 21a, said attorney in charge shall be responsible for the suit as to such party. the suit. - (b)(c) All communications from the court or other counsel with respect to a suit shall be sent to the attorney in charge.---